Skip to content

 bash

-bytemind chat -max-iterations 64 # raise the iteration limit
+bytemind -max-iterations 64

 Best Practices